 10 For we are his workmanship, created in Christ Jesus unto good works, which God hath before ordained that we should walk in them.

 So, what we have is [Spiritual] Warfare.
-Now I emphasize the word spiritual because it’s very important for us to know what kind of war this really is.
+Now I emphasize the word spiritual because it’s crucial for us to know what kind of war this really is.
 It is not in the flesh, but it is spiritual.
 This is what Paul is addressing in Ephesians 6:12.
-Let’s take a look: All About Spiritual Warfare
+Let’s take a look:

 12 For we wrestle not against flesh and blood,